kurniawano/ictpsp.github.io/_Notes/String.md

 ### Check If Substring is in a String

-The first one maybe is simply to check if some item is inside a collection.
-In the case of `string` data, we may want to check if a character is inside a string or if a substring is inside a string.
-In this case we use the `in` operator.
-This operator evaluates to a boolean data because it is either true, when the substring is inside the  string, or false, when the substring is not inside  string.
+The first example may simply involve checking if an item is inside a collection.
+In the case of string data, we may want to check if a character is inside a string or if a substring is inside a string.
+In this case, we use the in operator.
+This operator evaluates to a Boolean value because it is either True (when the substring is inside the string) or False (when the substring is not inside the string).

 ```python
 >>> char: str = 'a'